Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Results

 \subsection{Ablation Study}

-Table \ref{tab:ablation} presents the results of ablation studies with respect to different layers and kernels of the proposed model for subject $3$, session $7$ of NinaproDB6 dataset and subject $7$ session $1$ of Flexwear-HD dataset.
+Table \ref{tab:ablation} presents the results of ablation studies with respect to the layers introduced in the proposed model for subject $3$, session $7$ of NinaproDB6 and subject $7$ session $1$ of FlexWear-HD.
 The choice of the sessions (subjects) is based on the observation that their accuracies are close to the average accuracy in the respective datasets.
-For NinaProDB6 dataset, the overall accuracy decreases upon removal any of the layers in the Euclidean stem.
-This decrease in performance is highest ($0.2688$) when all kernels of the MSS layer are removed, followed by when all kernels of MRT are removed ($0.1535$).
+For NinaproDB6, the overall accuracy decreases upon removal of any of the layers in the Euclidean stem.
+This decrease in performance is highest ($-0.2688$) when all kernels of the MSS layer are removed, followed by the case in which all kernels of MRT are removed ($-0.1535$).
 This shows the importance of MSS and MRT layers in the Euclidean stem.
 Further, it shows that the MSS layer designed in this article has higher contribution to the performance than the MRT layer.
-A kernel-wise analysis for the MSS shows that the largest performance loss is observed when either Flexor and Extensor muscle kernels or Proximal-Distal muscle kernel is removed.
+A kernel-wise analysis for the MSS shows that the largest performance loss is observed when either Flexor and Extensor muscle kernel or Proximal-Distal muscle kernel is removed.
 Thus, the muscle specific kernels, inspired from human anatomy are able to capture important discriminative information for gesture classification.
-A similar observation is found for F1 scores where the F1 scores are decreased by decreasing any of the Euclidean layers.
+A similar observation is found for F1-scores, where the metric decreases by removing any of the Euclidean layers.

-For the Flexwear-HD dataset, we observe that the removal of MRT or MSS layer reduces the performance, with higher drope for the MSS layer.
-Similarly, the removal of different kernels of the MSS layer reduce the performance, except for the dilated kernel.
-This observation points out while the proposed model produces a considerable overall performance improvement, the design of individual kernels and layers can benefit further by tuning them in a dataset-specific manner.
+For FlexWear-HD, we observe that the removal of MRT or MSS layer reduces the performance, with highest drop for the MSS layer.
+Similarly, the removal of different kernels of the MSS layer reduces the performance, except for the dilated kernel.
+This observation points out that, while the proposed model produces a considerable overall performance improvement, the design of individual kernels and layers can benefit further by tuning them in a dataset-specific manner.